lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

-    Finally, the *special_bonds* command cancels the
-    Lennard-Jones interactions between the closest
-    atoms of the same molecule.
+    Finally, the *special_bonds* command, which was already seen in the previous tutorial, :ref:`carbon-nanotube-label`, sets the LJ and Coulomb weighting factors for the interaction between neighboring atoms.

 .. admonition:: About *special bonds*
     :class: info